 (4) The methods given in this Annex may be used when the following conditions are satisfied:

-the statistical data (including prior information) are taken from identified populations which are sufficiently homogeneous;
+— the statistical data (including prior information) are taken from identified populations which are sufficiently homogeneous;

-a sufficient number of observations is available.
+— a sufficient number of observations is available.

 NOTE At the level of interpretation of tests results, three main categories can be distinguished:

-Where one test only, or very few tests, is/are performed, no classical statistical interpretation is possible.
+— Where one test only, or very few tests, is/are performed, no classical statistical interpretation is possible.
 Only the use of extensive prior information, associated with hypotheses about the relative degrees of importance of this information and of the test results, makes it possible to present a statistical interpretation using Bayesian procedures, see ISO 12491;

-If a larger series of tests is performed to evaluate a parameter, a classical statistical interpretation might be possible.
+— If a larger series of tests is performed to evaluate a parameter, a classical statistical interpretation might be possible.
 The commoner cases are treated, as examples, in D.6.
 This interpretation still needs to use some prior information about the parameter; however, the amount of information required is normally less than for the previous situation;

-When a series of tests is carried out in order to calibrate a model, as described in terms of a function, and one or more associated parameters, a classical statistical interpretation is possible.
+— When a series of tests is carried out in order to calibrate a model, as described in terms of a function, and one or more associated parameters, a classical statistical interpretation is possible.

 (5) The result of a test evaluation should be considered valid only for the specifications and load characteristics considered in the tests.